numpy/numpy/doc/source/reference/random/index.rst

   >>> rng.integers(low=0, high=10, size=5)  #doctest: +SKIP
   array([8, 7, 6, 2, 0])  # may vary

-Our RNGs are deterministic sequences and can be reproduced by specifying a seed to control its initial state.
-By default, with no seed, `default_rng` will create the RNG using nondeterministic data from the operating system and therefore generate different numbers each time.
-The pseudorandom sequences will be practically independent.
+Our RNGs are deterministic sequences and can be reproduced by specifying a seed integer to derive its initial state.
+By default, with no seed provided, `default_rng` will create seed the RNG from nondeterministic data from the operating system and therefore generate different numbers each time.
+The pseudo-random sequences will be independent for all practical purposes, at least those purposes for which our pseudo-randomness was good for in the first place.

 ::